christian-galvez/Cyber-Portfolio/writeups/honeypot-project.md

+---
+layout: default
+title: Cowrie SSH Honeypot on DigitalOcean
+---

-# Cowrie SSH Honeypot on DigitalOcean
+# 🕵️‍♂️ Cowrie SSH Honeypot on DigitalOcean
 ### Overview

 This project involved deploying Cowrie
 , a medium-interaction SSH honeypot, on a DigitalOcean droplet.
 The honeypot is designed to log brute-force attempts, shell interaction, and file transfers made by unauthorized users.

-## Objectives
+## 🎯 Objectives

 - Deploy Cowrie in a secure, isolated environment.
 - Capture unauthorized login attempts and attacker activity.